urbanriskmap/cognicity-api-docs/source/includes/api_reference/_version.md

 ## Version

-### Get CogniCity Version
+### GET /

-Get the CogniCity server and database versions for the chosen instance.
+Gets the CogniCity server and database versions.

 The following attributes are returned: